Updated on September 6, 2022

 Vision Impairment and the Internet

-The internet has an infinite amount of resources.
-Email was introduced in the 1960s, file-sharing became available in the 1970s, and the World Wide Web revolutionized communication in 1989.22
+The internet has infinite resources.
+Email emerged in the 1960s, file-sharing became available in the 1970s, and the World Wide Web revolutionized communication in 1989.22

-While internet access is limited in many parts of the world, more than half of the world population (about 57 percent) is connected.9 And, only about 7 percent of Americans don’t use the internet.19
+While internet access is limited in many parts of the world, 57% is connected.9 Only about 7% of Americans don’t use the internet.19

 The American Foundation for the Blind defines those with vision loss as “individuals who reported that they have trouble seeing, even when wearing glasses or contact lenses, as well as to individuals who reported that they are blind or unable to see at all.”2

-Thankfully, there are plenty of ways to access the internet and its resources, even if you struggle with vision problems.
+Thankfully, there are many ways to access the internet, even if you have a visual impairment.

 Where to Buy Glasses + Contacts